 James Dean as troubled teenager Jim Stark wears a cherry-red jacket in the 1955 American coming-of-age drama film Rebel Without a Cause (Credit: Warner Bros.)

-The jacket just shouts cool and made for the perfect aesthetic for Jim, who is a character that embodied the dissatisfied and rebellious youth of the 1950s.
+The jacket just shouts cool, making it the perfect aesthetic for Jim, a character who embodies the dissatisfied and rebellious youth of the 1950s.

 According to a popular rumor, James Dean enjoyed the look of the jacket so much that he kept it after the production of Rebel Without a Cause had wrapped, which contributed to the strong association between the actor and the iconic piece of outerwear.